Open Field Birds

 The Common Redpoll is a fairly small bird that is usually found in open subarctic coniferous forest and scrub during the breeding season.
 In winter it favors open forest, overgrown fields, and urban areas.

-It generally avoids deep forest areas and migrates in an irregular pattern, migrating only every few years during the winter months, possible because food is scarce in their normal wintering grounds.
+It generally avoids deep forest areas and migrates in an irregular pattern, migrating only every few years during the winter months, possibly because food is scarce in their normal wintering grounds.

 This little bird is up to 14 cm in length and has a wingspan of up to 22 cm.
 They weigh only about 20 grams and have highly variable plumage characteristics.
-Generally speaking, the common redpoll is a small finch with a small, conical shaped yellow bill.
+Generally speaking, the common redpoll is a small finch with a small, conical-shaped yellow bill.
 It has a black chin, red forehead.
-Males may have a pink to deep rose wash across their chest.
+Males may have a pink to deep rose wash across their chests.
 Females do not have this pink coloration.
-I think they are beautiful with their red foreheads, yellow beaks and Charlie Chaplin mustache.
+I think they are beautiful with their red foreheads, yellow beaks, and Charlie Chaplin mustache.

 The common redpoll feeds on a variety of small seeds such as birch, willow, alder, grasses, and weeds.
 They generally feed on small branches, using their feet to hold the food down while they pick it off with their beaks.
 They also have food pouches that they can use to temporarily store seeds, allowing them to gorge themselves quickly before they fly away to a safer spot to enjoy their food at leisure.
 The common redpoll has also been known to frequent bird feeders.
 During the winters they are here, they certainly visit ours on a regular basis.